tonyedwardspz/tonyedwardspz/_posts/2022-12-01-why-don't-you.md

 Comments received this way have resulted in some interesting conversations over the years.
 Any received via Disqus weren't even noticed.

 Chances are that we’ll talk about a content piece one way or another if fortune so wishes..

-## Run a facebook pixel?

-I don't plan to advertise anything at my readers in the way that a pixel powers.
-If that ever changes, it won’t be via Facebook.

-Also, see privacy comment above.

 ## . . . have this site broken up into partials?